ValueCompass/Alignment-Goal-Survey/README.md

 # A Survey about Alignment Goals
 A collection of papers and resources related to alignment for big models.

-The organization of papers refers to our survey "From Instructions to Intrinsic Human Values —— A Survey of Alignment Goals for Big Models".
+The organization of papers refers to our survey "From Instructions to Basic Human Values: A Survey of Alignment Goals for Big Models".

 ![](paper_tree.png)